-Coming up with financing with which to build a new home on vacant land has some things in common with financing an existing home—but some significant differences, too, which may affect your ability to qualify for the loan you want.
+Coming up with financing with which to build a new home on vacant land has some things in common with financing an existing home—but significant differences, too, which could affect your ability to qualify for the loan you want.

-When you finance an existing home, the bank doesn't have to worry about whether the structure will get built.
-When you finance new construction, the collateral doesn't exist yet, so the bank will look all the more carefully to your ability to pay for a project in which even the best management may mean increased costs.
+When you finance an existing home, the bank doesn't have to worry about whether the structure will get built, and thus serve as collateral for its loan.
+When you finance new construction, however, the collateral doesn't exist yet, so the bank will look all the more carefully to your ability to pay for a project in which even the best management might mean increased costs.

 The estimated cost of building the house that you've designed and engineered is the point of departure for establishing the amount of the construction loan.
 Your architect or builder's construction plans and other documents will determine the estimated cost.